Otley Hall, Ipswich, Suffolk

 The Gosnolds lived here for over 230 years from 1440 first as tenants, then as owners.
 Bartholomew Gosnold (1571-1607) voyaged to the New World, where in 1602 he discovered Cape Cod and Martha's Vineyard, which he named after his infant daughter.
 In 1607, 13 years before the Mayflower landed, he was the prime mover in the Virginia Company expedition that founded the Jamestown colony.
 This was the first permanent English-speaking settlement in America.
 It has been said that the two voyages were planned at the hearthside of Otley Hall.

 Guided tour of ground and first floor of the Hall.
 Visitors are welcome to wander in the gardens after the tour.

-December tour includes candlelit rooms, mulled wine and festive nibbles.
+December tour (£17) includes decorated, candlelit rooms, mulled wine and festive nibbles.

 Otley Hall is a great place, the people were lovely and the tour was super.

 Otley Hall is eight miles north of Ipswich off the B1079, in the village of Otley.
 Once in the village, turn into Chapel Road at the Village Store/Post Office, following the brown historic house signs.
 Continue for about half a mile before turning left into Hall Lane.
 Otley Hall is 500 yards along Hall Lane on the left.
 On arrival, please park in the signposted car park where your hosts will meet you.

 Tea, coffee and a selection of cakes.
 December tour includes mulled wine and festive nibbles.

 No commercial photography.
 Because our properties are old and fragile, unfortunately we cannot include children under 14.